meteor/react-tutorial/tutorial/simple-todos/04-update-and-remove.md

 You can remove tasks with just a few lines of code.

-First add a button after text in your `Task` component and receive a callback function.
+First, add a button after text in your `Task` component and receive a callback function.

 `imports/ui/Task.jsx`